Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Vision Language Models (VLMs)

-The Vision Transformer (ViT)~\cite{dosovitskiy2020image} extended the transformer architecture from \gls{nlp} to computer vision by dividing an image into fixed-size patches.
-This enabled embedding and image as a token and processing the sequence of tokens with a standard transformer encoder.
+In 2020, the \gls{vit}~\cite{dosovitskiy2020image} extended the transformer architecture from \gls{nlp} to computer vision by splitting an image into fixed-size patches.
+This enabled embedding an image as a sequence of tokens and processing the sequence of tokens with a standard transformer encoder.
 This success inspired researchers to combine visual and textual modalities, leading to the development of \glspl{vlm}, which now can jointly process images and text at the same time.
-A milestone was the development of CLIP (Contrastive Language–Image Pretraining)~\cite{radford2021clip}, which was trained on hundreds of millions of image–text pairs using a contrastive learning objective, enabling effective zero-shot performance without task-specific supervision.
+A milestone was the development of \gls{clip}~\cite{radford2021clip}, which was trained on hundreds of millions of image–text pairs using a contrastive learning objective, enabling effective zero-shot performance without task-specific supervision.
 ALIGN~\cite{jia2021scaling} scaled this approach to billions of noisy web-crawled pairs.
 BLIP~\cite{li2022blip} unified multiple tasks with captioning and retrieval into a single training framework.
-Flamingo~\cite{alayrac2022flamingo} introduced few-shot multimodal prompting with frozen backbones and cross-attention layers for rapid adaptation.
+Flamingo~\cite{alayrac2022flamingo} introduced few-shot vision-language prompting with frozen backbones and cross-attention layers for rapid adaptation.

+\revB{Building upon these visual foundations, a significant shift occurred with the introduction of visual instruction tuning, which aims to align vision–language inputs with human intent through instruction-following behavior.
+Representative models such as MiniGPT-4~\cite{zhu2023minigpt} and LLaVA~\cite{liu2023visual} align pretrained vision encoders (e.g., \gls{clip}) with large language models such as LLaMA~\cite{LLaMA2023} via lightweight projection modules and apply instruction tuning, enabling chat-style vision–language reasoning.
+An overview of the evolution from visual foundation models to instruction-tuned \glspl{vlm} is illustrated in Figure~\ref{fig: LLM_timeline}.}

-By leveraging \glspl{vlm}'s ability to jointly reason over images and text, researchers have explored new concepts for autonomous driving taks.
-As summarized in recent surveys~\cite{yang2023llm4drive,tianlarge}, VLMs enable interpretable and adaptable systems that support open-ended interaction, improve generalization to unseen scenarios, and facilitate multimodal reasoning.
+By leveraging the \glspl{vlm}'s ability to jointly reason over images and text, researchers have explored new concepts for autonomous driving taks.
+As summarized in recent surveys~\cite{yang2023llm4drive,tianlarge}, \glspl{vlm} enable interpretable and adaptable systems that support open-ended interaction, improve generalization to unseen scenarios, and facilitate multimodal reasoning.
 These advancements mark a shift toward more intelligent and explainable autonomous vehicles, laying the groundwork for safer and more human-aligned driving agents.